joostdecock/site/_includes/measurements/hipstoupperleg.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="hipstoupperleg" %}

 The **hips to upper leg** is measured at the side of your body from your hipline down to the upper part of your leg.